 I create the animations myself and then I use software such as Ecamm live, you could use the other software that I mentioned before, B.Live, OBS to upload the animated gifs and then you can just add them as overlays onto your Facebook live stream.
 But you do need to be on desktop in order to do this.
 You also need to be able to create the animations yourself.
 That is how I add the fancy animations.
 Yeah, secret is out.

 The other question that I get asked quite frequently is on how do you draw on your Facebook live streams?
-So one of the things that I saw and I absolutely fell in love with when I saw someone else doing it was they were drawing on their iPads and they were sharing that iPad screen as part of the video.
+One of the things that I saw and I absolutely fell in love with when I saw someone else doing it was they were drawing on their iPads and they were sharing that iPad screen as part of the video.
 I thought, what a brilliant way to engage with someone and that opens so many possibilities.

 I’m going to show you how I do it, an example of it.
 Let’s go over to the iPad that’s looking very black.
-So this is the view from my iPad and I’m usually using an app that allows you to draw.
+This is the view from my iPad and I’m usually using an app that allows you to draw.
 This one is good notes and I love it because you can literally like draw and then while you’re sharing your iPad screen and it just makes it more engaging.
 Let’s just say that we were presenting, we’ve got some points and then we’re drawing it right.

 It just gives you like the ability to be a little bit more captivating, a little bit more engaging to get your points across.
 And you know, people like to watch the drawings, like they’ll be drawn to watch the drawing.
 It’s a way of demonstrating your point.
 However that may look.
 This is an example of how to do it.
 You can have a black screen and right on top of it you could also have a presentation and then like annotate or write on the presentation as you go.